Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics: A semi-contracting multiply connected wandering domain

-if $\psi$ were a conformal map, we could all go home -- but it is not, and it does not preserve the hyperbolic metric.
-Instead, we must get a little creative; for a domain $D\subset \Cx$ and points $z, w\in D$, let
+if $\psi$ were a conformal map, our work would be done -- but it is not, and it does not preserve the hyperbolic metric.
+Instead, for a domain $D\subset \Cx$ and points $z, w\in D$, let us define

 where the infimum runs over every rectifiable arc $\gamma\subset D$ joining $z$ and $w$.
-This is the \textit{quasi-hyperbolic metric}; if $D$ is simply connected, standard estimates for the hyperbolic metric \cite[Theorem 4.3]{CG93} show that
+This is the \textit{quasi-hyperbolic metric}; if $D$ is simply connected, standard estimates for the hyperbolic metric \cite[p.
+13]{CG93} show that

-Additionally, since $\psi$ is $K_\infty^{-1}$-Hölder continuous, we know (see \cite[Theorem 3]{GO79}) that there exists a constant $C > 0$ depending only on $K_\infty$ such that
+Additionally, since $\psi$ is $(K_\infty)^{-1}$-Hölder continuous \cite[p.
+31]{BF14}, we know (see \cite[Theorem 3]{GO79}) that there exists a constant $C > 0$ depending only on $K_\infty$ such that